SpellholdStudios/Hubelpot_the_Vegetable_Merchant_NPC/README.md

   - *sc#ar0530.baf* and *sc#hubquest.d*: <a href="http://www.shsforums.net/topic/42220-fixes-for-the-big-fixpack/page-10#entry482945">Lollorian's GLOBAL variable fixes</a> reported <a href="http://www.shsforums.net/topic/9831-bug-reports-please-post-here/page-5#entry482947">here</a>.
   - *sc#hub.d*: included SCConrad fixes <a href="http://www.shsforums.net/topic/9831-bug-reports-please-post-here/#entry137077">to fire dialogs</a> and <a href="http://www.shsforums.net/topic/9831-bug-reports-please-post-here/page-2#entry140124">Edwin banter</a>, plus Austin fixes that 1) solve wrong variable checking preventing right banters with <a href="http://www.shsforums.net/topic/9831-bug-reports-please-post-here/#entry138899">Minsc</a>, Anomen, and Edwin to be fired, 2) fix <a href="http://www.shsforums.net/topic/16633-is-this-a-bug-have-hubelpot-installed/#entry217591">compatibility with the Edwin Romance mod</a>.
   - Lollorian's assorted CRE fixes.
-  - Luca Piol's compatibility with Sellsword.
 - *sc#hubquest.d*: included Austin fix to resolve <a href="http://www.shsforums.net/topic/9831-bug-reports-please-post-here/page-3#entry141647">the bug when gold could remain in the inventory after the quest</a> (added `TakePartyItem("SC#HuGl")` action).
 - *sc#hub25.d*: included Austin fix to resolve <a href="http://www.shsforums.net/topic/9831-bug-reports-please-post-here/page-2#entry140470">a dialog bug with Solar in the Pocketplane</a> by renaming *SC#Hub25J.d* to *SC#Hb25J.d*.
 - Fixed possible incompatibilities with other mods also patching AR0707 script: included <a href="http://www.shsforums.net/topic/56342-hubelpot-and-ar0707-possible-incompatibilities/">Argent77's fix</a>.
-- Included BWP Fixpack Luca Piol's typo fix for ruad.d: replaced wrong misc6s item (Chunk of Illithium Alloy) with misc6w (Wooden Stake) to create Wooden Stake (u#blun03.itm).
+And AR0707.bcs will always be patched in addition to whatever the script of AR0707.are is called.
+- No longer overwrites demmag.cre (Dracandros), but patches it with `ADD_CRE_ITEM` WeiDU function.
-- Provided a Hubelpot portrait for EE games.
+- Provided Hubelpot portraits for EE games, and fixed classic medium portrait.
 - Appended *tooltip.2da* whenever relevant.
 - Second component (#10): removed `AT_INTERACTIVE_EXIT` command and added a require main component process, otherwise mod will crash the game if first component is not installed.
 - Renamed "*titles*" and "*setup*" .tra files to more accurate "*setup*" and "*items*" .tra files.